Tips to design innovative

 Among the elderly, Alzheimer’s Disease, dementia or even subjective memory loss can lead to:

 |Multiple impairments and recognition:||Many senior citizens deny acknowledging the natural ageing process and disguise any sort of functional or sensory impairment such as difficulties in performing daily activities such as using a telephone, watering the plants, using the Internet etc.|

-Let’s take a look at the basic considerations a design specialist must keep in mind before creating a device or application for senior citizens:
+Let’s take a look at the basic considerations a design specialist must keep in mind before creating a device or implementing mobile app ideas for senior citizens:

 - Create your design in accordance with various screen sizes

 - It should be usable without an active Internet connection (note-taking or calculator apps)

 - Integration with other parts of the mobile operating system

 - Audible voice commands

 - Good orientation and Navigation